Tan-Y-Bryn

 Penbryn Church: the oldest church in Wales

 Alternatively you could move inland to take in some of Wales' most beautiful landscapes.
-Several unique habitats are protected by local and national organisations, including the RSPB Reserve at Ynys-hir , the Countryside Council for Wales nature reserves on the Dyfi Estuary and Cors Fochno plus Cors Caron around Tregaron.
+Several unique habitats are protected by local and national organisations, including the RSPB Reserve at Ynys-hir , the Natural Resources Wales nature reserves on the Dyfi Estuary and Cors Fochno plus Cors Caron around Tregaron.
 This part of Wales is Red kite Country.
-It is possible to watch Red Kites feeding at several sites including Nant-Yr-Airan and Tregarron.
-Feeding is usually at 2:00 pm GMT.
+It is possible to watch Red Kites feeding at several sites including Bwlch Nant yr Arian Forest .
+Feeding is at 2pm in the winter and 3pm in the summer.
+From the forest you can also enjoy stunning views of the Cambrian Mountains.

 There are plenty of attractions to keep children amused too.
-A few miles north of Penbryn is the New Quay Honey Farm which produces a wide range of honey products and also has an extinsive and fascinating live bee exhibition at its visitor centre during the summer.
-Near Aberporth you can have a tropical adventure at the Felinwynt Rainforest and Butterfly House where tropical butterflys can feed from your hands while quails run round your feet!
+A few miles north of Penbryn is the New Quay Honey Farm which produces a wide range of honey products and also has an extensive and fascinating live bee exhibition at its visitor centre during the summer.
+Slightly further away in Haverford West is the Wickedly Welsh Chocolate Factory .
+Here you can see chocolate being made by hand and have a go at making your own chocolate lollies, or relax in the chocolate deli and have a flavoured hot chocolate or try the chocolate kebab.

 The Vale of Rheidol Narrow Gauge Railway takes you to spectacular waterfalls at Devils Bridge or, a little closer to the cottage, you could take in the Teifi Valley Railway and the Cenarth Falls.